venkatpython/GithubAPI/README.md

 3. Install all required python packages with the below command.
      - pip install -r requirements.txt

-3. Create DB in mysql with the name "restdb", log into mysql client and create database with the below command mysql> create database restdb;
+3. Create DB in mysql with the name "github",
+    - log into mysql client and create database with the below command
+    - mysql> create database github;

 4. Run Django Migrations
     - python manage.py migrate.